-You receive a phone call from a client you saw last month and spend twenty minutes discussing the client's diet and recent evaluation at the Diabetic Clinic.
+You complete a video call with a client you saw last month and spend twenty minutes discussing the client's diet and recent evaluation at the Diabetic Clinic.
 You make a notation in the person's chart regarding the conversation, which takes five minutes.